Sutured manifold hierarchies and the Thurston norm: The Thurston norm

 When $x$ is not a norm, i.e. when some connected surface with non-negative Euler characteristic is homologically non-trivial, the null-space of $x$ is a vector space contained in $B_x$.
 In particular, $B_x$ is bounded if and only if $x$ is a norm on $H_2(M,\partial M;\R)$.

-\bd[Boundary of the Thurston ball, cones and corners] We refer to the set of points with unit Thurston norm as the \emph{boundary} $\partial B_x$ of the Thurston ball.
+\bd[Boundary of the Thurston ball, cones and corners] We refer to the set of points with Thurston norm one as the \emph{boundary} $\partial B_x$ of the Thurston ball.
 Since $B_x$ is a finite polyhedron, there are finitely many affine hyperplanes $H_1,...,H_k$ in $H_2(M,\partial M;\R)$ such that Each nonempty intersection $\partial B_x\cap H_{i_1}\cap...\cap H_{i_j}$ is a \emph{closed face} of $\partial B_x$.
 An \emph{open face} is the interior of a closed face.
 If $F\subset \partial B_x$ is an open face, the \emph{open cone} over $F$ is the set $\{\lambda v\,|\; v\in F, \lambda\in \R_{ >0}\}$.
 If $F$ is instead a closed face, the \emph{closed cone} over $F$ is the closure of the cone over the interior $F$, defined as above.
-We say that a primitive class $\alpha\in H_2(M,\partial M;\R)$ is a \emph{corner} of the Thurston norm if it does not lie in the interior of any top-dimensional open cone \cite{miller}. \ed
+Following \cite{miller}, we say that a class $\alpha\in H_2(M,\partial M;\R)$ is a \emph{corner} of the Thurston norm if it does not lie in any top-dimensional open cone.
+Notice that each closed cone contains every class with vanishing Thurston norm.
+In particular, any such class is a corner of the Thurston norm.
+When the seminorm $x$ identically vanishes, we convey that there are exactly one closed cone and one open cone, both corresponding to $H_2(M,\partial M;\R)$. \ed

 A useful principle to investigate the shape of the Thurston ball of a manifold is the following.